GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-94/index.md

 servers are opting-into any communication with external entities.

-For this opt-in to have any meaning, the servers need to be able to ensure that
+For this opt-in to have any meaning, the servers need to be able to ensure that the client origin is authenticated.
-{% partial 'authenticated.
 To that end, only secure contexts are empowered to make external requests.

-{% include 'partials/deprecations-policy.md' %}
+{% partial 'deprecations-policy.md' %}